Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Sony WH-CH720N Wireless

-35-hour battery, noise-canceling mic, neutral sound for gaming + music, highly rated by customers with 4,200+ reviews
+35-hour battery, noise-canceling mic, neutral sound for gaming + music, Well-reviewed on Amazon with 4,200+ reviews

 Check Price on Amazon →